-- We use a wide range of technology.
-This includes access to: - o Computers, laptops and other digital devices - o Internet which may include search engines and educational websites - Learning Platform - o Email - Games-based technologies - Digital cameras, web cams and video cameras - All setting owned devices will be used in accordance with our Acceptable Use Policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The setting will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community. - The search tools that our pupils use are SWGfL Swiggle, Google Safe Search or CBBC safe search.
+We use a wide range of technology.
+This includes access to:

-- We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability.
+- o Computers, laptops, tablets and other digital devices - o Internet which may include search engines and educational websites - Learning platform/intranet - o Email - Games consoles and other games-based technologies - o Digital cameras, web cams and video cameras - All devices will be used in accordance with our Acceptable Use Policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The setting will use age-appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community.
+The search tools that our pupils use are SWGfL Swiggle, Google Safe Search or CBBC safe search. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability.

-Early Years Foundation Stage and Key Stage 1
+o Early Years Foundation Stage and Key Stage 1